-13The data from Kim and Wright (2005) and Adrian, Crump and Moench (2013) are available at: https://www.federalreserve.gov/pubs/feds/2005/200533/200533abs.html https://www.newyorkfed.org/research/data_indicators/term_premia.html mates of the two models are shown in Appendix Figures B.2 and B.3.
+Term Premia Estimates.
+For the United States, two estimates for daily term premia are publicly available that cover the entire sample period that I consider and that are commonly used in the literature: those of the term structure model by Kim and Wright (2005) and the ones by Adrian, Crump and Moench (2013).
+The publicly available estimates by Adrian, Crump and Moench (2013) are based on yield data starting in 1961.
+To account for structural changes over time, I reestimate their model, starting the sample at the same time as the one by Kim and Wright (2005) (1990:M7) and ending it before the financial crisis in 2008/09 (2007:M12).
+The term premia estimates of the two models are shown in Appendix Figures B.2 and B.3.
 All series show a declining trend over the past three decades.
-For the main analysis, I rely on the estimates by Kim and Wright (2005) and check the robustness of my findings to using the data by Adrian, Crump and Moench (2013) instead.14 The underlying term structure models for these two estimates differ according to their estimation method, the yield data employed, the number of factors extracted from the yield data, the sample starting period, and the use of survey data to discipline expected short-term rates.
+For the main analysis, I rely on the estimates by Kim and Wright (2005) and check the robustness of my findings to using the data by Adrian, Crump and Moench (2013) instead.
+The underlying term structure models for these two estimates differ according to their estimation method, the yield data employed, the number of factors extracted from the yield data, the sample starting period, and the use of survey data to discipline expected short-term rates.
 Li, Meldrum and Rodriguez (2017) provide a comparison and show that the use of survey data explains most of the differences for the final term premia estimates.

 Stock Returns.
-I obtain daily stock prices for the KBW Bank Index from Yahoo Finance.15 The KBW Bank Index is a benchmark stock index of the banking sector.
+I obtain daily stock prices for the KBW Bank Index from Yahoo Finance.16 The KBW Bank Index is a benchmark stock index of the banking sector.
 The index was developed by the investment bank Keefe, Bruyette and Woods.
 It includes a weighting of 24 banking stocks, mainly including large financial institutions as opposed to smaller regional banks.
-To proxy stock price movements of other large nonbank firms, I use the S&P 500 Index but exclude all commercial banks to avoid the possibility that any price movements reflect the behavior of the banking sector.16 For both indices, I exclude dividends to compute daily stock returns.
+As a comparison group representing other large nonfinancial firms, I use the S&P 500 Index but exclude all commercial banks to avoid the possibility that any price movements reflect the behavior of the banking sector.17